Accepting New Clients. Intake appointments in 1-2 weeks. Until I open an in person office, I provide telehealth appointments only.

 Goal: To help clients define life goals, build self-respect, develop a stronger sense of self-identity, and find peace and happiness in their daily lives.
 The aim is to achieve a life of "ordinary happiness and unhappiness," where clients can manage life's challenges effectively.

-Structure: Treatment involves applying DBT skills to real-life challenges, working on self-identity, developing healthy relationships, and pursuing personal aspirations.
+Structure: Discussing self-identity, developing healthy relationships, and pursuing personal aspirations.
 It's about maintaining gains and proactively building a meaningful existence.

 Stage 4: Finding Deeper Meaning (Moving from a Sense of Incompleteness to a Connection with a Greater Whole)